 Also known as vacuum deposition or vacuum coating, physical vapor deposition (PVD) is a process where source material starts from a condensed phase and then transports through a vacuum or low pressure gaseous environment in the form of vapor (plasma).
 The vapor then condenses on a substrate to produce a thin film coating.

 PVD is a physical process, not a chemical process.
 The most common types of PVD are 1) evaporation, where heated source material evaporates and then condenses on to a substrate and 2) sputtering, where source material is bombarded by gas ions, causing molecules to eject on to a substrate.

 Sputtering (sputter deposition) is a method used to create thin films and is a type of physical vapor deposition.
 Unlike some other vapor deposition methods, the material does not melt.
 Instead, atoms from the source material (target) are ejected by momentum transfer from a bombarding particle, typically a gaseous ion.

-Process sequence: In the gaseous ion sputtering configuration, the sputtering process sequence is as follows:
+Process sequence: In the basic, single cathode gaseous ion sputtering configuration, the sputtering process sequence is as follows:

 - The substrate that will be coated is set inside a vacuum chamber.
 Air is removed from the chamber, and an inert gas is pumped in at low pressure.
 Inert gas is used because it does not react chemically to the target material.
 The most common (and cheapest) sputtering gas is argon (Ar), followed by krypton (Kr), xenon (Xe), neon (Ne) and nitrogen (N2).